mazurkin/mazurkin.github.io/doc/resume/resume.md

 ## Mari State Technical University (1994 — 1999)

-Yoshkar-Ola, Russia, "Computing machines, complexes, systems, and networks", Engineer (with honors, equivalent to a master's degree)
+- Yoshkar-Ola, Russia, "Computing machines, complexes, systems, and networks"
+- Engineer (with honors, equivalent to a master's degree)
+- Graduation work: "Applying of wavelet transformation to results of gas-chromatography analysis"

 # Open Source projects